GNS-Science/nzshm-opensha/doc/MFD_SENSE/NSHM MFD weighting sensitivity tests.md

 # Summary of MFD weighting sensitivity test

-Test permuations of mfd_equality and inequality weighting as used to define the Tartet MFD inversion constraints,

-Short inversions of 10 minutes were performed and MagRate curves generated.
+Test permutations of mfd_equality and inequality weighting are used to define the Target MFD inversion constraints.
+Inversions of 10 minutes were performed and MagRate curves generated.

-Note the default crustal weightings in UCERF3 were equality:10 vs in-equality:1000
+Note the default crustal weightings in UCERF3 were equality:10 vs in-equality:1000.

 | | Inequality 1000 | Inequality 100 | Inequality 10 | Inequality 0 |
 |-----|-----|-----|-----|----|